getting-started-net/Bobsie-Crypter/README.md

 ## What is this

-An html file containg all the html, css and javascript to be a little username / password (and other information) storage system that is AES encrypted.
+An html file containg all the html, css and javascript to be a little username / password / credentials (and other information) storage system that is AES encrypted.

 ## Why?

-You know how you have all kind of passwords or login information digital and analog spread all over different places?
+You know how you have all kind of credentials or other login information digital and analog spread all over different places?
 Me too, so I created this here.

 ### Why html?